victoria-tiki/transformer_complex/README.md

 We introduce a transformer model that predicts the time-series evolution of the pre-merger, merger and ringdown evolution of higher-order wave modes of quasi-circular, spinning, non-precessing binary black hole mergers.
 Our transformer model takes as input the time-series evolution of the inspiral waveform evolution, as given by the plus and cross polarizations.

 This repository is based on the implementation described in [1], with extensive modifications including a migration from TensorFlow to PyTorch and significant architectural redesign.
+This repository accompanies the paper [2], where we introduce and analyze the presented model.
+See the paper for methodological details and discussion of results.

 ## Installation
 Clone the repository and install the required dependencies to get started: